 Martina Matarí joined the Cobalt Core, our highly-experienced, geographically-diverse community of pentesters, in 2020.
 She is one of the 270+ pentester worldwide who has helped Cobalt secure over 3000 assets.

-We had a chance to hear from him to learn more about his pentester origin story and what he enjoys about being a part of Cobalt’s pentest community.
+We had a chance to hear from her to learn more about her pentester origin story and what she enjoys about being a part of Cobalt’s pentest community.

 How did you get into security?

 MM: I grew up surrounded by computers, although I didn't always have direct access to them.
 I'm the youngest of three sisters in a house where technology was always present.
 Truth be told, at the very beginning it was only available inside my father's study.
 That room was always locked and we were just able to (break things) go inside when my father was around there keeping an eye on us.
 But when my father went out to work, as the little hackers we were, we managed to open the lock with a knack from my sister Regina and a pair of hair pins.
 And there, waiting for us, was a computer with no other operative system than DOS, though for us, as you may imagine, it was like being inside the cybernetic worlds from TRON.